oyvind-ege/egg-svelte/README.md

 # egg-svelte
-An egg timer that takes your location/altitude into account.
 The project consists of a clientside, using Svelte, and a REST API built with Express.

 A one-day project built during my time at SALT.

+I chose to delve into Svelte for the first time and write a simple app that calculates the time it takes to boil an egg depending on egg-size, elevation, and temperature.

+## Feature list

+* Calculates the time it takes to achieve soft-boiled, medium-boiled and hard-boiled eggs depending on their size, the elevation at the user's location, and the initial temperature of the egg.
+* Adds a timer with a per-second countdown, and displays time in xx:xx form.
+Upon reaching zero, timer will visually change to alert the user.
+* Supports multiple timers.

 ## Building the project